huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   values are `ECDSA` and `SM2`(Chinese cryptographic algorithms, The basic and professional don't support this algorithm).
 Default is `ECDSA`.
 Changing this will create a new instance.

+* `database_type` - (Optional, String, ForceNew) Specifies the type of the database used by the BCS service.
+  Valid values are `goleveldb` and `couchdb`.
+The default value is `goleveldb`.
+  If `couchdb` is used, specify the couchdb field.
+Changing this will create a new instance.

 * `tc3_need` - (Optional, Bool, ForceNew) Specified whether to add Trusted computing platform.
 Changing this will create a new instance.